 -

-Minerals and energy resources — coal (Jharkhand), iron ore (Odisha), petroleum (Assam, Gujarat).
+Minerals — coal (Jharkhand), iron ore (Odisha), petroleum (Assam, Gujarat)

 -